-Mondays and Wednesdays, or by appointment
+Mondays and Tuesdays 11am-12pm, or by appointment.

 Stephanie is a PhD candidate in the Department of Comparative and World Literature, specializing in German and French.
 She earned her MA from the University of Regensburg in 2015 with a thesis exploring the influence of Jewish biblical interpretation (midrash) on Thomas Mann’s Joseph und seine Brüder.